keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

     ...
     ```

-### Problem Detections by Dynatrace
+### Problem Detection by Dynatrace

+Navigate to the ItemsController service by clicking on **Transactions & Services** and looking for your ItemsController.
+Since our service is running in three different environment (dev, staging, production) it is recommended to filter by the `environment:production` to make sure to find the correct service.
+    {{< popup_image
+        link="./assets/dynatrace-services.png"
+        caption="Dynatrace Transactions & Services">}}

-Validate in Dynatrace, that the configuration change has been applied.
+When clicking on the service, in the right bottom corner you can validate in Dynatrace that the configuration change has been applied.
     {{< popup_image
         link="./assets/dynatrace-config-event.png"
         caption="Dynatrace Custom Configuration Event">}}

 After a couple of minutes, Dynatrace will open a problem ticket based on the increase of the failure rate.
     {{< popup_image
         link="./assets/dynatrace-problem-open.png"
         caption="Dynatrace Open Problem">}}

 ### Incident Creation & Workflow Execution by ServiceNow